a68lin/ura-projects/experiments-elastic-nfcorpus.md

             }
         })
 ```
 The first `delete` call is to delete any existing `nfcorpus_documents` index.
 The `create` call is to initialize an index in Elasticsearch.
 An index in Elasticsearch contains a mapping which stores all fields that each document has.
-The `mappings` option in `create` is to explicitly add a vector field in the index, which is latter used in the kNN vector searching.
+The `mappings` option in `create` is to explicitly add a vector field in the index, which is later used in the kNN vector searching.
 In the `embedding` property, we use `dense_vector` and `dot_product`.
 The `dense_vector` vector type is to support fast kNN search, there are also other types of vectors like `sparse_vector`. `dot_product` specifies that dot products of document vectors and query vectors will be used for comparison.

-Then we will insert NFCorpus documents to the index we just created:
+Then we will insert NFCorpus documents into the index we just created:
 ```python
 with open('collections/nfcorpus/corpus.json', 'rt') as f:
     documents = json.loads(f.read())